spryker/spryker-docs/docs/pbc/all/dynamic-multistore/202307.0/base-shop/delete-stores.md

 template: howto-guide-template
 ---

+This document describes how to delete stores.

 {% info_block warningBox %}

 Dynamic Multistore is currently running under an *Early Access Release*.
 Early Access Releases are subject to specific legal terms, they are unsupported and do not provide production-ready SLAs.
 They can also be deprecated without a General Availability Release.
 Nevertheless, we welcome feedback from early adopters on these cutting-edge, exploratory features.

 {% endinfo_block %}

-{% info_block infoBox %}
+{% info_block warningBox %}

 * When taking the following steps, consider `xxx` and `XXX` as the name of the store you are deleting.
 * We recommend taking these steps in a test environment.
 Make sure to create a backup of the database and other storages.

 {% endinfo_block %}

-This document describes how to delete stores.

 ## When to delete a store